sgkaufman/ScheduleGenerator/README.md

 The output file is a fragment of the LaTeX file that creates the Albuquerque-area printed schedule.
 It is run when something like this commmand line is typed:
 `/usr/bin/env perl Schedule.pl > SocorroScheduleOut.txt`

+The output file created by the output redirection in the above example command line is a printout of the data structure that hold the meeting data.